saifmukhtar/kinetic/docs/src/introduction.md

 ## 2. The Blockchain Era: Capital-Gated Registries (2017 - Present)

 With the advent of blockchains and smart contracts, engineers attempted to build decentralized alternatives.
-Projects like the **Ethereum Name Service (ENS)** and **Handshake** sought to achieve all three legs of Zooko's Triangle by placing the registry on a decentralized, immutable ledger.
+Legacy blockchain-based naming systems sought to achieve all three legs of Zooko's Triangle by placing the registry on a decentralized, immutable ledger.

 However, moving a registry to a permissionless environment immediately invites the **Sybil Attack**.